 Resumes – if they’re worth writing, they’re worth proofreading

-Why is it important to proofread your resume?
+Why is it important for someone to proofread your resume?

 No matter how good your experience or skills or what sort of job you’re applying for, a resume that contains spelling or punctuation errors says: I’m unprofessional and have poor writing skills.

 On the other hand, a resume that is well-presented with no errors says to a potential employer: I’m professional and have good writing skills.

 Can I proofread my own resume?

-After writing and editing your resume, I suggest that if you have any friends or colleagues with good knowledge of spelling, grammar and punctuation, you ask them to proofread your resume for you.
-They are likely to notice the errors you have not noticed and may discover something important that’s been left out (e.g. your email address, or missing page numbers).
+After writing and editing your resume, I suggest that if you ask a colleague with good knowledge of spelling, grammar and punctuation to proofread your resume for you.
+They are likely to notice errors you have not noticed and/or discover something important that you’d left out (e.g. your email address, page numbers, or a date).

-- If your knowledge of spelling, grammar and punctuation are not very good, ask a professional proofreader to proofread your resume.
-As long as it includes all the information and has been well-written, formatted and edited and is ready for proofreading, the proofreading stage shouldn’t take longer than half an hour and the task should not cost you very much.
+- Ask a professional proofreader to proofread your resume.
+As long as it includes all the information and has been well-written, formatted and self-edited and is ready for proofreading, the proofreading shouldn’t take longer than an hour or so, and the task won’t cost you more than $200.

-- If your spelling, grammar and punctuation skills are very good, you can proofread your own resume and if you follow the below Tips for proofreading your own resume, the result is likely to be quite good.
+- If your own spelling, grammar and punctuation knowledge is very good, you can try proofreading your own resume.
+If you follow the below Tips for proofreading your resume yourself, the result is likely to be pretty good. *